PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 are uncovered before submission.

-Authors are also encouraged to check out the [resources and examples](TODO-ADD_LINK) of artifact packaging that have been put together by the artifact evaluation chairs.
+Authors are also encouraged to check out the [resources and examples](https://github.com/PoPETS-AEC) of artifact packaging that have been put together by the artifact evaluation chairs.
 These guides describe some best practices and ways to package artifact for different popular programming workflows, authors should feel free to use them as starting point and build on them to package and release their artifact.
 Note that these resources are not comprehensive, so authors and reviewers are asked please to not interpret them as the only way to package an artifact (we also welcome suggestions to these resources in the form of issues, pull requests, or direct contributions).

 For the "Artifact Functional" and/or "Artifact Reproduced" badges, very clear documentation, instructions, and mapping between claims, results, and